HattieTavares/mood-journal/README.md

 ## Planned Features for v2.0

-- implement Google Oauth 2.0
+- React implementation for more reusable components
-- additional quiz questions to track more holistic health data
+- Psychologically-focused and holistic questions for users to answer
-- implement overall health color scale
-- enable feature to share your mood journal with someone you trust
+- Weekly, monthly, and yearly views
+- Color palettes so user can choose
+- Extra authentication strategies, e.g. Google, Discord, FB, etc.
+- Automatically render daily entries in case user forgets to log mood
+- Ensure accessibility
+- Better mobile enhancements

 ## Special Thanks To Our Amazing Contributors🌟